 I’ve been developing Android apps ever since I got my HTC Hero in 2009, but 2012 was when Android development really got exciting.
 It became a viable career niche.
 I was working on the mobile apps team at The Guardian, and the Android platform itself was starting to migrate from phones to tablets and other devices.

-Google Play had plenty of sudoku games to offer already, but they were overcomplicated, cluttered with ads, and they often demanded invasive permissions.
+Google Play had plenty of sudoku games to offer already, but they were overcomplicated, cluttered with ads, and often demanded invasive permissions.
 I started building a minimalist alternative inspired by the simplicity of printed puzzles and the system apps in Android 4.0.

 Given the initial release leant so heavily on the defaults of the Holo design language, it was natural that the game would later evolve into “Material Sudoku”.
 Google announced Material Design in 2014 and I jumped right in, redesigning screens to make use of cards, elevation, and bold blocks of colour.

 When a side project starts to feel like a chore, it’s time to consider downing tools.
 I’m no longer excited about building a sudoku game, but I hope somebody will fork the project or learn something from the codebase.
+It’s been a fun ride.